logux/docs/3-concepts/5-subscription.md

 This hook automatically tracks all subscriptions and doesn’t subscribe to channel if another component already subscribed to the same channel.

 `useSubscription` doesn’t return the data from the server.
-It just dispatch subscribe/unsubscribe acactions and track loading.
+It just dispatch subscribe/unsubscribe actions and track loading.
 Subscription ask server to send you Redux actions.
 You should process this actions with reducers and put data from actions to the store (see Redux docs).

 ```js
 export default function usersReducer (state = [], action) {